Keeper Password Manager (aka Keeper Security) is a secure password app that keeps all your data safe by using multiple layers of encryption.

 I agree that Keeper Security has one of the safest encryption technology and offers a large set of features to its users but it lacks a free plan for those who can’t afford to pay for their product.

 They sell three plans – Individual, Team, and Business.
 The cheapest of them all starts from $2.5/mo when billed annually (yes, it offers a free trial of their premium products but only for 14 days).

 The customer service of this tool is not as responsive compared to the other competitors like 1Password or Dashlane.

 When I reached out to ask a general question about my account, it took Keeper almost 30 hours to get back with me with more details.

 Another issue I faced while using this tool is with its sign in process.

 Strangely, it kept showing me password error even though I was entering the right one and after five attempts, it locked my account and compelled me to generate a new one (password, not account).

-If you’re planning to invest in a paid password manager, then Keeper definitely could be a good bet for you looking at all the different features and strong encryption it offers at that price point.
+If you’re planning to invest in a good password manager, then Keeper definitely should be among the top of your list.